Have you tried raw chocolate before?

-There are lots of other options that don’t involve eating high sugar foods (you can find some on this blog where I’ve contributed a fun idea!).
+There are lots of other options that don’t involve eating high sugar foods, which I’ll save for another blog, another time.

 If you’re looking to make a healthier version of chocolate so your child isn’t the left one out, here’s my favourite raw chocolate recipe.
 Be warned… it still contains fruit sugar, so it is not an ‘everyday food’.
 The best part about this chocolate is you can make it as a family, and your child can see it being created right in front of their eyes!

 Dr Carrie’s Raw Chocolate

 10 medjool dates, pitted